Written by Colleen Farrell

 to his office is like a trip to the Speedway Hall of Fame, with floor-to-ceiling

-prints of Parnelli with U.S. presidents, celebrities and racing’s
+prints of Parnelli with United States presidents, various celebrities

 Page’s accident made the Joneses keenly aware of the importance of